 As previously described, overpayment or cost-burdened is defined as households paying more than 30 percent of their gross income on housing related expenses, including rent or mortgage payments and utilities.
 As shown in Table 22, 59.5 percent of all lower income owner-occupied households and 73.3 percent of lower income renter households in Sacramento County were overpaying for housing in 2017.
-Figure 36 Figure 23 26 shows the trends of overpayment for renters in the county from 2010-2014 and Figure 37 Figure 24 27 shows the same trends from 2015-2019.
+Figure 36 shows the trends of overpayment for renters in the county from 2010-2014 and Figure 37 shows the same trends from 2015-2019.
 Since 2010-2014, more renter households per census tract are overpaying throughout the county.
-Conversely, the average percentage of homeowners overpaying has decreased since 2014 (see Figure 38 Figures 25 28 and 263929).
-A large percentage of renters who live near the Cities of Sacramento and Elk Grove in the South Sacramento.
-Vineyard and the southern Delta communities are overpaying for housing; however, almost every county tract has at least 20 percent of renters overpaying for housing.
+Conversely, the average percentage of homeowners overpaying has decreased since 2014 (see Figure 38 and Figure 39).
+A large percentage of renters who live near the Cities of Sacramento and Elk Grove in the South Sacramento, Vineyard and the southern Delta communities are overpaying for housing; however, almost every county tract has at least 20 percent of renters overpaying for housing.
 Meanwhile an average 20-40 percent of homeowners per census tract are overpaying throughout the county.

-Figure 36; Overpayment by Renters, 2010-2014
+Figure 38; Overpayment by Renters, 2010-2014

-Figure 37: Overpayment by Renters, 2015-2019 Figure 2427: Overpayment by Renters, Sacramento County, 2015-2019
+Figure 39: Overpayment by Renters, 2015-2019

-Figure 38: Overpayment by Homeowners, 2010-2014
+Figure 40: Overpayment by Homeowners, 2010-2014

-Figure 39: Overpayment by Homeowners, 2015-2019 Figure 2629: Overpayment by Homeowners in Sacramento County, 2015-2019
+Figure 41: Overpayment by Homeowners, 2015-2019